mcfdez/mcfdez/README.md

           <br><strong>Massimo Dutti Ecommerce</strong>
         </a>
         <br>
-        <sub>Development and maintenance of the code and infrastructure for Inditex's e-commerce platform.</sub>
+        Development and maintenance of the code and infrastructure for Inditex's e-commerce platform.
         <br>
       </td>
       <td align="center" width="33%">